Pneumotional/AgenticRAG_with_PhiData-Fastapi-Streamlit/README.md

 # AgenticRAG_with_PhiData-Fastapi-Streamlit
-This is an agentic RAG applicationthat was made using phidata framework with a simple api functionality using fastap and a chat interface with streamlit
+This is an agentic RAG application that was made using phidata framework with a simple api functionality using fastapi and a chat interface with streamlit